 Although past research makes it seem likely that belief in free will increases support for inequality, many of the past studies on belief in free will have low statistical power—which increases the risk that research findings are false positives (Ioannidis, 2005).
-Additionally, several researchers have failed to replicate past findings about the consequences of belief in free will, including several studies which fail to find evidence that priming free will influences attitudes about punishment (Monroe, Brady, & Malle, 2016).
+Additionally, several replication attempts have failed to reproduce past findings about the consequences of belief in free will, including several studies which fail to find evidence that priming free will influences attitudes about punishment (Monroe, Brady, & Malle, 2016).
 Thus, there is a need for adequately powered research to help clarify the psychological effects of belief in free will.

+Present Research

-Across 5 studies, we test whether belief in free will contributes to support for economic inequality.
-In Study 1, we test whether, controlling for associated factors, countries with higher belief in free will also have higher support for inequality.
-In Study 2, we test whether, controlling for demographic factors, an individual’s free will belief correlates with his or her support for inequality.
-In Studies 3 and 4, we use preregistered experiments to test whether experimentally manipulating belief in free will influences support for inequality.
-Finally, in Study 5, we use a thought experiment to test whether participants believe inequality is less acceptable in a hypothetical universe which is inconsistent with lay intuitions about free will.
+Across five studies, we test whether belief in free will contributes to support for economic inequality.
+In Study 1, we test whether, controlling for associated factors, countries with higher belief in free will also display higher support for economic inequality.
+In Study 2, we test whether, controlling for demographic factors, an individual’s free will belief correlates with his or her support for economic inequality.
+In Studies 3 and 4, we use preregistered experiments to test whether experimentally manipulating belief in free will influences support for economic inequality.
+Finally, in Study 5, we use a thought experiment to test whether participants believe inequality is less acceptable in a hypothetical universe, which is inconsistent with lay intuitions about free will.

 Study 1

-In Study 1, we used national survey data to test for a country-level association between belief in free will and tolerance for inequality.
-We predicted that greater belief in free will would be associated with greater support for inequality, even after controlling for the actual levels of inequality, economic mobility, and economic development.
+In Study 1, we used national survey data to test for a country-level association between belief in free will and support for economic inequality.
+We predicted that greater belief in free will would be associated with greater support for economic inequality, even after controlling for the levels of actual inequality, economic mobility, and economic development.

 Method